How I prepared my INDEPENDENT TRC 3 submission in 4 million not so easy steps over 8.5 years of time.

 I applied for TRC 2 on September 11th, 2022 — the two year anniversary of when I had first realized that I might have had a twin — and my case was among the first 34 accepted by TRC 2 in December 2022.
 However, without explanation or apology, I was subsequently blocked and ghosted by DKRG — the group that has presented itself as a “Korean Rights” organization and has acted as a representative for both TRC 2 and TRC 3.
 I had originally submitted my case through them, and they still retain my adoption documents.

-Their actions appeared to be an attempt to claim credit for my years of independent research into KSS history and practice.
-After enduring prolonged mistreatment, I ultimately withdrew my TRC 2 case in March 2023.
+Ultimately I withdrew my TRC 2 case in March 2023.
 As a result, I lost the opportunity to seek justice for both myself and my twin through the TRC 2 process.

-In March 2026, I traveled to Korea, at my own expense and in the midst of extreme turmoil in the U.S., to submit my TRC 3 case in person at the TRC office in Seoul — because I will be damned if I trust any intermediary with my case THIS time.
+In March 2026, I traveled to Korea, at my own expense and in the midst of extreme turmoil in the U.S., to submit my TRC 3 case in person at the TRC office in Seoul — because I will be damned if I trust any non-lawyer intermediary with my case THIS time.

 +